Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 What makes the performance autism-friendly?

 To create an autism-friendly performance, the show is performed in a welcoming, supportive environment for individuals on the autism spectrum, with sensory and communication disorders, or learning disabilities.
 Slight adjustments to lighting and sound will be made.
 In the downstairs theatre lobby, there will be a break area staffed by specialists in the field in case anyone needs to leave the theatre during the show.
-A downloadable Event Narrative with pictures of the theatre and the production will be available on this page, designed to personalize the experience for individuals wishing to prepare for the show.
-Additional resources for this performance such as a Character Guide and Guide to Attending the Show will also be available.
+Downloadable resources, including an Event Narrative with pictures of the theatre and the production, are available below.

 We can make no assurances that this performance will be suitable for everyone with autism.
 Parents and guardians are solely responsible for their children's viewing and engagement with the performance.